I-LeCorbeau/sxwm/README.md

 the sxwm binary executable only handles the mouse, takes all configure requests, and executes its configuration script (sxwmrc).
 Everything else is handled by the command line utilities, shell scripts, keybindings (via sxhkd or other such programs), and the window event watcher (wew) in sxwmrc.

 Sample scripts and sxhkd bindings can be found in the examples sub-directory.
-For detailed information about configuring sxwm, read the official sxwmrc(5) man page.
+For detailed information about sxwm, read the official sxwm(1) and sxwmrc(5) man pages.

 ## Installing
 Before installing, you will need the xcb header files (lxcb, lxcb-util, lxcb-cursor).